autoatml/autoplex/docs/user/quickstart/installation.md

 can be found [here](https://materialsproject.github.io/fireworks/installation.html#install-mongodb).
 We recommend installing the [MongoDB community edition](https://www.mongodb.com/docs/manual/administration/install-community/).
 MongoDB also provides lots of [tutorials](https://www.mongodb.com/docs/manual/administration/self-managed-configuration-and-maintenance/) to setup and manage your database.
+For a Kick-start with MongoDB, we also provide a [MongoDB tutorial](../mongodb.md).
 Also consider asking your IT administration for help.

 The next step you need do is to install a workflow manager.
 There are currently two options: [jobflow-remote](https://github.com/Matgenix/jobflow-remote) or [FireWorks](https://github.com/materialsproject/fireworks).
 There are also documentation and tutorials available for [FireWorks](https://materialsproject.github.io/fireworks/) and [jobflow-remote](https://matgenix.github.io/jobflow-remote/).